 - The materials include progress monitoring tools that routinely and systematically assess students' acquisition of grade-level skills.
 For example, the assessments have specific probes for discrete phonics skills so teachers can assess and pinpoint students' specific areas of need.
-For example, students practice encoding target sound-spellings throughout the year. - The materials recommend embedded systematic observations of students' everyday activities and interactions to track progress and assess skills in authentic situations.
+For example, students practice encoding target sound-spellings throughout the year where teachers read words and students write them. - The materials recommend embedded systematic observations of students' everyday activities and interactions to track progress and assess skills in authentic situations.
 A document titled "Overview of Monitoring and Assessing Student Progress with Magnetic Reading Foundations" describes how observational data is a form of progress monitoring student growth without performing a formative or summative assessment.
 Each unit provides a weekly assessment tracker.
-Additionally, each lesson leading up to the weekly assessment provides guidance on which lesson activities teachers will observe and respond to.
-For example, Unit 1, Week 5 lesson plans guide the teacher to observe if students can decode words with the short /u/.
+Additionally, each lesson leading up to the weekly assessment provides guidance on which lesson activities teachers should observe and respond to.
+For example, Unit 1, Week 5 lesson plans guide the teacher to observe if students can read multisyllabic words with the ending blends -st and -sk.